MirecLab/react-native-boilerplate/README.md

 Once dependencies are installed there is two more steps.

 - First, fill the ```/src/config/firebase/FirebaseConfig.tsx``` file with your Firebase project informations.
 Those are given when creating a project with your firebase dashboard.
-- Second, add a ```google-services.json``` at the root of the project which allows authentication with google on android.
-This authentication method must be allowed in the firebase dashboard.
+- Second, add a ```google-services.json``` at the root of the project.
+This file may be downloaded from ```settings->general``` in your firebase dashboard.
+Make sure to add an android application in the project's apps.

 ## Releases notes